Neargye/yacppl/README.md

 `unused` provides local-scope helpers for intentionally unused variables and parameters.

-* `nstd::unused(args...)` - function helper for one or more variables and parameters.
-It evaluates arguments like a normal function call and binds them by reference without copying.
+* `nstd::unused(args...)` - evaluates its arguments and binds them by reference.
 * `NSTD_UNUSED(args...)` - macro helper for one or more variables and parameters.
-On non-MSVC compilers it checks arguments through an unevaluated `decltype` expression; on MSVC it uses the traditional `(void)` path.
-Do not pass expressions with side effects; use an explicit `(void)expr` when evaluating and discarding an expression is intended.
+Its arguments are not evaluated.

 Use `ATTR_MAYBE_UNUSED` from [attributes](include/attributes.hpp) for declaration-level suppression and `NSTD_UNUSED` for local expression-level suppression.